Colgate Student Lecture Forum

 SLF also hosts four public speaking contests per year that address significant issues and award cash prizes.
 Two of the public speaking contests are held in conjunction with fall and spring conferences on undergraduate research where students present their scholarship in 15-20 minute expository speeches.

 If you want to spend some leisure time outside of class socializing with other students who share your enthusiasm for intellectual conversation and critical discussion, you will enjoy being a member of the Student Lecture Forum.
-In addition, you will gain valuable experience organizing and conducting SLF’s recurring public events and, if you wish, helping produce and publish the Colgate Academic Review.
+In addition, you will gain valuable experience organizing and conducting SLF’s recurring public events.